Dave McCurdy

 David Keith McCurdy (born March 30, 1950) is an American lobbyist, lawyer, and former politician who was the Democratic U.S. Representative from Oklahoma's 4th congressional district, in office from 1981 to 1995.
 Described as a moderate or conservative Democrat, McCurdy was a chair the centrist Democratic Leadership Council.
 In 1994, he ran for the U.S. Senate, but lost to fellow Representative Jim Inhofe.

 After leaving Congress, McCurdy became a lobbyist.
 He is a former president of the American Gas Association.

 Early life and education

-McCurdy was born in the town of Canadian, Texas.
+McCurdy was born in the city of Canadian, Texas.
 He received an undergraduate degree from the University of Oklahoma in 1972 and a JD there three years later.
 He studied international economics at Scotland's University of Edinburgh as a Rotary International Graduate Fellow.

 Military service and entry into politics

 McCurdy served in the United States Air Force Reserve, attaining the rank of major and serving as a Judge Advocate General (JAG).
 He was an Assistant Attorney General for the State of Oklahoma from 1975-77.